Ethiopia at crossroads as drone attacks worsen Tigray crisis | DW | 14.01.2022

 "The call for national dialogue in itself had problems, in part, because it had excluded the key players, especially the OLA and the TPLF," Khanenje told DW.

 He said he regrets that the international interventions are too little too late.
-"So much damage has been done, and there is an extremely high sense of hostilities between the protagonists in Ethiopia," the Horn of Africa expert said.
+"So much damage has been done, and there is an extremely high sense of hostilities between the protagonists in Ethiopia," Khanenje, who is an expert on the Horn of Africa, said.

 Ethiopian National Defense Forces have regained control of most territories previously held by TPLF fighters

-"While every effort has to be appreciated, I think it is falling short of deploying sufficient sticks and carrots that is going to force the parties to come to the negotiating table."
+"While every effort has to be appreciated, I think it is falling short of deploying sufficient sticks and carrots that is going to force the parties to come to the negotiating table," he said.

-For him, stability can not be achieved in Ethiopia without a credible ceasefire and cessation of hostilities.
-"This would allow for a negotiated settlement for Ethiopia to be able to craft out a new political and constitutional dispensation," Khanenje said.
+According to Khanenje, stability cannot be achieved in Ethiopia without a credible ceasefire and cessation of hostilities.
+"This would allow for a negotiated settlement for Ethiopia to be able to craft out a new political and constitutional dispensation," he said.

-But he also warned that in the absence of a more robust intervention by the international community, it is unlikely that the parties in Ethiopia will arrive at a settlement that will protect the country and secure the civilians.
+But Khanenje also warned that in the absence of a more robust intervention by the international community, it is unlikely that the parties in Ethiopia will arrive at a settlement that will protect the country and keep civilians safe.

 Seyoum Hailu, Solomon Muchie and George Okachi contributed to this article.